mehakpreet3114-max/Induction-/README.md

 It was our First Lecture of Chemistry by Mam.Mam had explained all the core concepts of Chemistry Which was very useful and Essential to know.
 # 10:30am to 11:30am
 # P2P Lecture
-P2P Lecture was by our seniors.They Explained the syntax of C++ Programming language and explained the core concepts of C++ language.
+P2P Lecture was by our seniors.They Explained the syntax of C++ Programming language and explained the core concepts of C++ language.Making learning collaborative and engaging.
+# 11:30am to 12:30pm
+Break
+# 12:30pm to 2:30pm
+# Dr.Priya Darshni Mam
+Lecture was on the "Universal Human Values-2".Mam had guided us towards a more conscious and value based life.Mam had also talked about the Right Understanding, Physical Facility and Relationship etc.
+# 2:30pm to 3:30pm
+# Session by Causmic Club
+About the Causmic Club Discussed by our seniors.
+The Team showcased their leadership, creativity etc.It was very helpful for us as freshers to know about each and every club to become the member of these clubs.
+# Day 5